MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/incremental-refresh-overview.md

 ### Supported plans

-Incremental refresh is supported for Power BI Premium, Premium per user, and Power BI Pro shared subscriptions and datasets.
+Incremental refresh is supported for Power BI Premium, Premium per user, and Power BI Pro datasets.
 To further extend incremental refresh scenarios by using advanced features supported with the XMLA endpoint, datasets in Premium per user workspaces or workspaces assigned to a Premium capacity are required.

 ### Supported data sources